Little home comfort for Santorum in Pennsylvania

 "Mitt Romney is overall a better candidate," she said.

-(Additional reporting by Edith Honan in Camp Hill, Pennsylvania; editing by Alistair Bell)
+(Additional reporting by Edith Honan in Camp Hill, Pennsylvania; editing by Alistair Bell and xxxx)